tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/操作指南/标签功能_intl_en.md

-Tag is used in targeted push where you can call the TPNS SDK or server API to bind one or more tags to devices.
+Tag is a feature used in targeted push where you can call the TPNS SDK or server API to bind one or more tags to devices.
 After that, you can push messages based on the tags, which makes lean operations easier.

-## Tag Push Use Cases
+## Tag Push Scenarios

-### User stickiness
+### User engagement and reactivation
-In app operation, it is important to often send subscribed messages to new users and improve their retention rate.
-To do this, you only need to use the **New Equipment** tag provided by TPNS to push messages to users signed up on a specified date.
+Application operation often requires message reminders for new users, which is an important part of the new user experience design and improves the retention rate of new users.
+By selecting the "new devices" tag provided by TPNS during push, you can push messages to users registered on the specified date with speed and ease.
-We also provide the **Offline Device** tag for message push to specified users who were inactive for N days to reduce customer attrition and improve user activity.
+In addition, we also provide a "inactive users" tag, with which you can specify users who have not been active for N days as the push target and push messages to them for user reactivation, thus increasing the number of active application users.

 ### Event subscription notification

 Your live streaming application will stream a football match at 18:00 on October 24, and the live stream will be available for reservation on October 20.
 You want to push a message about the upcoming start to users who subscribe to this program before the live stream starts.
 If a user subscribes to this program, the title `10241800 Football` can be used as a tag to bind to the user device token.
 When the live stream is about to start, you can select the `Football` tag to push a notification to inform the user of the match start.
 After the match ends, you can call the TPNS tag unbinding API to unbind the `10241800 Football` tag from the device token.

 ### Renewal notification
 You want to push a renewal notification in your application A to users whose membership will expire in three days.
 Assume that a device token is bound to tags `football` and `deadline:20200210`.
 If a user renews the membership for a month on February 9, 2020, you need to replace the tag `deadline:20200210` with `deadline:20200310`, i.e., the tag `deadline` can have only one value (the latest value).
 In this case, you can call the KV overwriting API to unbind the tag `deadline:20200210` and then bind the tag `deadline:20200310` without affecting other tags.
 When pushing a renewal notification (scheduled push is supported), set the tag to the current date plus three days; for example, if the current date is March 7, 2020, you can push the renewal notification to devices with the tag `deadline:20200310`.

 ## Tag Overview